evshiron/SeedLESSCompiler/README.md

 <del>Replace MIXIN with corresponding BLOCK and strip out inner MIXINs (or throw errors).</del>

-In `handleMixin`, help every MIXIN find their matching BLOCK.
-Currently no further operation.
+In `handleMixin`, help every MIXIN find the copy of their matching BLOCK.

 ## How To Parse Variables